Do you need a license to be a general contractor in New Mexico?

 General contractor license reciprocity

-Any contractor working in New Mexico has to post and maintain a $10,000 contractor license surety bond.
+New Mexico contractors must post and maintain a $10,000 contractor license surety bond.

 Insurance requirements for New Mexico general contractors

-Accidents, injuries and property damage are fairly common in construction work, so it’s important to think about the right types of insurance that will keep your business protected.
+Accidents, injuries and property damage are fairly common in construction work, so it’s important to consider the right types of New Mexico business insurance to protect your business.

 General Liability insurance